 One of the most common alocasia plants is the Alocasia amazonica or Polly.
 This gorgeous plant features a glossy dark green color with thick white veins on lobed arrowhead leaves with dark purple undersides.
 Though ubiquitous, this is by no means an easy-care plant.

-It’s prone to getting crisp edges and attracting spider mites, which are both issues that stem from low humidity.
+Low humidity causes crisp edges and attracts spider mites.
 It needs at least 50% humidity and does best in evenly moist soil.
 Because of its sensitive leaves, don’t allow it to get bright indirect light.
-With proper care, this showstopper of a plant can reach 2 feet in both height and spread.
+With proper care, this showstopper of a plant can reach 2 feet in height and spread.

 Alocasia frydek